SEEDTEAM/TelegramLoggingBot/README.md

 ```
 This should be your Token received from Botfather.

-Also don't forget to replace the Debug Group ID & create a new file called "user.txt"
+Also don't forget to replace the Debug Group ID

 # Running the Bot